Your school photographer will provide you with a disk, a USB, or a downloadable link which will include all portrait images and data files.

-The TreeRing Portrait Importer reads the files to import all of the portraits to the yearbook sorted by grade, teacher, or group.
-If the files are not correctly formatted with PSPA or PSPI the Portrait Importer will either not import the portraits at all or not import them in the correct order.
+The Treering Portrait Importer reads the files to import all of the portraits to the yearbook sorted by grade, teacher, or group.
+If the files are not correctly formatted the Portrait Importer will either not import the portraits at all or not import them in the correct order.

 These two files must be included in the portrait files:

 The Images File contains the portraits of the students and staff.
 Each image needs to be uniquely named using only upper/lower case letters, numbers 0-9, and special characters _ (underscore) or - (dash).
 The images must be saved as JPG or JPEG and the image size should be 640 x 800 pixels (.8 aspect ratio), and 300 dpi.